 (Pros – Build your own branding, Cons – Takes a while to get consumer recognition)

-- You could buy from a wholesaler and sell in an online store.
+- You could buy from a wholesaler and sell it in an online store.

 (Pros – Potential of high-profit-margin, Cons – Have to deal with the complicated process of drop shipping)